Getting Started

 - FirewallsImport IP blocklists into pfSense, OPNsense, iptables, or cloud WAFs.

 See integration guides for Postfix, rspamd, SpamAssassin, and Fail2Ban, or firewall feeds for network-level blocking, or API docs for the full endpoint reference.
+For product-specific guidance, start with domain reputation, IPv6 intelligence, and ASN reputation.

 Deploy the Mail Agent